SpaceODY/Space-Shuttle-System-Expanded/README.md

 Thanks to Decq for creating this mod in the first place.
 Thanks to DylanSemrau for his version of SpaceShuttleSystem.

-Shuttle Fixes are implimented from Raiz Space.
+Shuttle Fixes are implemented from Raiz Space.
 Check out his youtube channel with this link: https://www.youtube.com/channel/UCeHMXQRT6D3o2sbfsqkpCcA

 I did not create any of the 3D models for this mod.
 I simply changed textures and subtypes in configs.